Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 ### Multi-tenancy

-The below modules of the Hosting Suite greatly improve Orchard's multi-site capabilities.
+The below modules of the Hosting Suite greatly improve Orchard's multi-tenant capabilities.

 - Lombiq.Hosting.MultiTenancy: exposes hosting services, both as service classes and web services, for managing a multi site Orchard environment.
     - Site management services and a RESTful (authenticated) web API for fetching, creating, updating, removing and setting up sites.